 That's it.
 Your left HomePod is the main one, which means that's where Siri will live.
 Your right HomePod will complement your left one when it's playing audio.
 Simple.

-Obviously Apple wants you to buy a HomePod, but there are about 30 speakers coming that will support AirPlay 2.
+Obviously Apple wants you to buy a HomePod, but there are about 30 speakers that will support AirPlay 2.
 Apple lists them all on its support site.
-Do keep in mind that all of these speakers are announced, and have not yet arrived.
+Do keep in mind that some of these speakers are announced, but have not yet arrived.
 Here they areβ¦

 - Beoplay A6